JNRowe/jnrowe.github.io/articles/probits/index.rst

 Background
 ----------

-I work in heavily structured and standalone project-oriented environment.
+I work in a heavily structured and standalone project-oriented environment.
 In a decade I can count the number of fluid projects on three fingers.
 As I write this in June 2014 my tier-one project started 21 months ago, and has a delivery date locked down to a week in 2015.
 We’ll deliver on time or a touch early, our